AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: key
 .. index:: <key>

-All the actions defined above can be bound to specific key shortcuts through the `<key>` attribute.
-As usual, it requires one `<action>` attribute to specify what to do when the key is pressed.
+All actions can be bound to specific key shortcuts through the :file:`<key>` tag.
+It requires one :file:`action` attribute to specify what to do when the key is pressed.
 The name of the action can start with a '/' to indicate that a menu should be executed instead of a user-defined action.

-If the action is the empty string, then instead the key will no longer be bound to any action.
+If the action is the empty string, then instead the key is no longer bound to any action.

-This tag doesn't contain any child tag.
-Instead, its text contents specified the keyboard shortcut.
-The name of the key can be prefixed by `control-`, `alt-`, `shift-` or any combination of these to specify the key modifiers to apply.
+This tag doesn't contain any child tags.
+Instead, its text contents specifies the keyboard shortcut.
+The name of the key can be prefixed by :command:`control-`, :command:`alt-`, :command:`shift-` or any combination of these to specify the key modifiers to apply.

 You can also define multiple key bindings similar to Emacs's by separating them by a space.
-For instance, `control-x control-k` means that the user should press :kbd:`control-x`, followed by a :kbd:`control-k` to activate the corresponding action.
-This is only possible if the prefix key is not already bound to an action.
-If it is, you should first unbound it by passing an empty action to `<key>`.
+For example, :command:`control-x control-k` means the user should press :kbd:`control-x`, followed by a :kbd:`control-k` to activate the corresponding action.
+This only works if the first key is not already bound to an action.
+If it is, you first unbind it by passing an empty action to :file:`<key>`.

-Use an empty string to describe the key binding if you wish to deactivate a preexisting binding.
+Use an empty string as the key binding if you wish to deactivate a preexisting binding.
 The second example below deactivates the standard binding::